 When the temperature drops outside, house siding becomes your first line of defense.
-If you need to replace your home’s siding, you may want to consider fiber cement.
-Fiber cement is made of cement, sand, and cellulose fibers.
-Keep reading to learn why fiber cement siding is best for protecting your home from winter weather.
-We also recommend visiting your local building materials supplier.
+For this reason, you may want to consider fiber cement siding if you need to replace your home’s exterior.
+Manufacturers make fiber cement siding out of cement, sand, and cellulose fibers.

 Resistance to Winter Weather

-To improve the energy efficiency of your home, you can pair fiber cement siding with wall insulation and weather barriers.
-When you replace siding, it’s the perfect opportunity to install more insulation.
-Insulation not only prevents heat loss, but decreases your utility bills.
-A building materials company will be able to recommend the best products to improve the energy efficiency of your home.
+Want to improve the energy efficiency of your home?
+Pair fiber cement siding with wall insulation and weather barriers.
+When you replace exterior siding, it’s the perfect opportunity to install more insulation.
+Insulation not only prevents heat loss but decreases your utility bills.

 No Mold or Mildew

 Fiber cement is not only water resistant, but is durable against wind, rain, snow, and even hail.
 The best part is that fiber cement boards can be made to look like wood shingles or planks.
 Fiber cement siding even comes in a range of colors and can be painted to complement the exterior of your home.
-Fiber cement siding is durable enough to withstand winter weather, yet customizable enough to add curb appeal to your home.
+Fiber cement siding is durable, yet customizable enough to add curb appeal to your home.

 Eikenhout is proud to offer fiber cement siding from thebrand, which offers products built for your region.
 Michigan falls in Hardie™ Zone 5, which they describe as having “extreme seasonal temperature variations and year-round precipitation.”
 For this reason, the products for Hardie Zone 5 are tough against moisture intrusion, mold, expansion, contraction, and cracking.